portons/react-native-anime/README.md

 ```

 # Sequence execution
 `wait` will wait until all animations placed before it completed.
-It can also receive seconds to wait to start next animation.
+It can also receive milliseconds to wait to start next animation

 ```javascript
     this.easy